NINDS CDE Notice of Copyright

 The National Institutes of Health Toolbox is part of the NIH Blueprint initiative.
 It seeks to assemble brief, comprehensive assessment tools that will be useful in a variety of settings with an emphasis on measuring outcomes in epidemiologic studies and clinical trials over time and across the lifespan.

 NIH Toolbox Overview:

 The goal is to help improve communication within and between fields of biomedical research and advance knowledge by using common data elements.
-The battery will examine various cognitive (episodic memory, language, processing speed, working memory, executive functions, attention), emotional (negative affect, positive affect, stress and coping, social relationships), sensory (vestibular, audition, olfaction, taste, vision) and motor functions (dexterity, strength, locomotion, endurance, balance).
+The battery will examine various cognitive (episodic memory, language, processing speed, working memory, executive functions, attention), emotional (negative affect, factor, positive affect [psychological well-being factor], stress and coping, social relationships [social satisfaction factor), sensory (vestibular, audition, olfaction, taste, vision) and motor functions (dexterity, strength, locomotion, endurance, balance).